GeorgeBarh/customer-survey-analysis/README.md

 6. **Click on Deploy**: Deploy the application by triggering the deployment process through the Heroku dashboard or terminal.

 7. **Link the Heroku App to the Repository**: Connect your Heroku app to the Git repository where your code is hosted.

-8. **Click on Deploy**: Deploy the application by triggering the deployment process through the Heroku dashboard or terminal.